varrshaa10/patch-localization/README.md

 | Successful pairs | 32/40 |
 | Ambiguous/failure pairs | 8/40 |

+### Failure Analysis

+The 8 failure cases are intentional marker-free periodic-array cases.
+Multiple candidate locations produce essentially identical NCC scores.

+For these cases:

+- Ambiguity ratio = 1.000
+- Confidence = LOW
-The 8 failures occur in intentionally marker-free periodic-array cases where multiple candidate locations have essentially identical NCC scores.
-The system reports LOW confidence rather than claiming a unique localization.
+- The matcher reports multiple candidate locations instead of falsely claiming a unique location.

+The remaining 32 marker-aided cases achieve sub-pixel localization in the reproduced evaluation, with a median error of 0.45 px.

 ## Results Summary